RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ## Use of the CCW API

 The CCW API can be used store newly created clubs and also to retrieve club data.
-This theme includes examples of each to get you started.
+This theme includes examples of each to get you started, both examples utilise the `CCW_API` class located in `inc/ccw-api.php`.

 ### Club Creation Form